North Carolina Community Foundation

 Noël McLaughlin, Director of Marketing and Communications

-Noël manages communications, PR, marketing and the IT division for NCCF.
+Noël directs communications, PR and marketing for NCCF.
 She joined the Foundation in 2008 after five years as a public relations consultant.
 She has 20 years of corporate experience and served as group vice president and manager of the corporate communications department for a national financial institution.
 She is co-founder of the Mountain Times in Boone.
 She graduated cum laude from Appalachian State University with a degree in English and has a master’s degree in journalism from the University of North Carolina at Chapel Hill.
 She has won numerous awards, including international honors for an NCCF annual report.
-She has served on many boards, including the Raleigh Chamber of Commerce, NC Center for Nonprofits, Kids Voting-Wake County and the Food Bank of Central and Eastern North Carolina.
+She serves on the board of advisors for Wildacres/Friday Fellows Leadership Initiative and has served on many other boards, including the Greater Raleigh Chamber of Commerce, Leadership Raleigh Alumni Association, NC Center for Nonprofits, Kids Voting-Wake County and the Food Bank of Central and Eastern North Carolina.
 She was a charter member of the Wake County Women’s Giving Network.
-She enjoys travel, hiking, reading and spending time with her husband and their college-age twins.
+She enjoys travel, art, hiking, reading and spending time with her family.

-Lori oversees headquarters facility issues and provides administrative support for the field and main office staff.
+Lori oversees headquarters facility issues and provides administrative support for the main office staff.
 She also assists with website maintenance and news release distribution.
 She joined the Foundation staff in 2008 after serving as an executive assistant and earning an associate’s degree from the Tefft Business School in New York.
-Lori is president of the Usher Board of the Henderson Grove Missionary Baptist Church and a board member of the East Cedar Grove Ushers Association.
-In her spare time Lori enjoys reading, dancing and playing with her grandson.
+In her spare time Lori enjoys volunteering for a nursing home, traveling, reading, dancing and playing with her five grandchildren.

 Sally Migliore, Director of Community Leadership